luisdramirez/pSF-Toolbox/README.md

 - Initial pSFT parameters (`p.init_params`)
 - pSFT parameter bounds (`p.pSFT_bounds`)

 **Directory contents**
 -   `example_pipeline`: Demonstrates a complete workflow for estimating pSFT parameters using sample data.
-Includes setting up estimation settings (parallelization, grid search, parameter bounds, HRF definition) and visualizing results.
+Includes setting up estimation settings (parallelization, grid search, parameter bounds, HRF definition), visualizing results, and saving results.
+Results are saved under `/estimates/` with the file format `all_pSFT_n_yyyy-MM-dd_HH-mm-ss.mat` that contains the subject x ROI struct array `all_pSFT`.
 -   `/functions`: Contains supporting functions:
     -   `estimatePSFT`: Main high-level function for estimating pSFT parameters.
     -   `fitVoxels`: Performs voxel-wise parameter estimation using `fmincon`, called within estimatePSFT.
     -   `logGauss`: Defines the log Gaussian function used for the pSFT model.
-    -   `calcFit`: Computes SSE between the measured and estimated BOLD.
+    -   `evaluatePSFT`: Evaluates goodness of fit (SSE) between measured and estimated BOLD.
+    -   `generateBOLD`: Generates BOLD response from neural response by convolving with HRF and applying amplitude and baseline scaling.
     -   `defineHRF`: Creates a canonical HRF model based on Boynton & Heeger 1996 Journal of Neuroscience.
     -   `gridSearch`: Implements grid search for initial parameter estimates.
     -   `chunkTimeSeries`: Splits voxel time series into chunks for parallel processing.
     -   `cpd2oct`: Converts pSFT bandwidth from cycles per degree of visual angle to octaves.
     -   `checkRequiredToolboxes`: Verifies that the required MATLAB Toolboxes are installed.
--   `/simulation/simulate_pSFT`: Contained space for simulating pSFT.
+    -   `R2`: Calculates coefficient of determination (R²) between measured and estimated time series.
+    -   `SSE`: Calculates sum of squared errors between measured and estimated time series.
+    -   `plotSettings`: Returns a structure of standardized plot settings (fonts, colors, sizes) for visualization.
+-   `/validate-pSFT`: Contains validation scripts for testing the pSFT estimation pipeline.
+    -   `simulate_pSFT`: Simulates pSFT curves and demonstrates how changes in peak SF (μ) and bandwidth (σ) affect the tuning function.
+    -   `validate_pSFT`: Validates the pSFT estimation pipeline by simulating stimulus and BOLD time series from pre-defined pSFT parameters, then estimating parameters and comparing estimates to ground truth.
+Results are saved under `/validate-pSFT/estimates/` and `/validate-pSFT/figures/`.

+### validate-pSFT

+This subdirectory contains scripts for validating and simulating pSFT. `simulate_pSFT` demonstrates how the log Gaussian pSFT model responds to changes in peak spatial frequency and bandwidth parameters. `validate_pSFT` performs a complete validation of the estimation pipeline by generating synthetic data with known pSFT parameters, running the estimation procedure, and comparing the estimated parameters to the ground truth values.
+This validation workflow helps ensure the accuracy and reliability of the pSFT estimation method.

 ## License